Sheffield-Chip-Design-Team/tinyqv-byte-peripheral-template/docs/info.md

 ## How to test

-Plug in a SNES or NES controller and read the associated data address to find out which buttons have been pressed.
+Plug in a SNES or nes controller and read the associated data address to find out which buttons have been pressed.

 ## External hardware